Fran6nd/tui-diagdrawer/README.md

 ## Introduction

-A minimalist and lightweight ascii diagram editor working with ncurses.<br>It features an easy interface for drawing rects, lines, arrows, text, copy-pasting...<br>
+A minimalist and lightweight ascii diagram editor working with ncurses.<br>
+It features an easy to use interface for drawing rects, lines, arrows, text...<br>
+and doing things such as copy-pasting, filling selection...<br>
- <br>It's written in C because first I like C and it compiles fast.
+It's written in C because first I like C, C is beautiful, C is simple,<br>
+C's memmory management is challenging and it compiles fast.<br>

 ## How to use